wilsonliaows/docs/connectors/jira/actions.md

 ### Troubleshooting
 #### Unable to create user
 If a user is unable to be created, the linked Jira account may not have sufficient permissions to create users.

-Again, you can use Jira's Permissions helper if you're a Jira administrator.
+See our [Jira permissions documentation](/connectors/jira.html#jira-permissions-helper) or check out [Jira's guide on Permissions helper](https://confluence.atlassian.com/adminjiracloud/using-the-permission-helper-868982879.html) for more details.
 Otherwise, check with your Jira administrator(s) for help.

 ## Get user details
 This action retrieves the user record that matches the provided username.
 Action will fail if the user does not exist.